 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana State Police will take an active role in the administration and awarding of grant funding.
-Funding will provide resources to employ school resource officers, conduct threat assessments and/or purchase equipment to limit access or expedite the notification of first responders.
+The Indiana State Police takes an active role in the administration and awarding of grant funding.
+Funding provide resources to employ school resource officers, conduct threat assessments and/or purchase equipment to limit access or expedite the notification of first responders.

 To read Senate Bill 1, visit: http://www.in.gov/apps/lsa/session/billwatch/billinfo?year=2013&session=1&request=getBill&docno=1